fenago/Grokking-Deep-Learning/Lab_1.md

 ![](./images_3/1.png)

-In this chapter, you’ll learn more about what these three different parts of a neural network prediction look like under the hood.
+In this lab, you’ll learn more about what these three different parts of a neural network prediction look like under the hood.
 Let’s start with the first one: the data.
 In your first neural network, you’re going to predict one datapoint at a time, like so: